 a finalist for the National Book Award, and the winner of the inaugural Folio Prize (for the best work of fiction in English) and the Story Prize (best short story collection).

-His recent novel, Lincoln in the Bardo, a #1 New York Times Bestseller, has been short-listed for the Man-Booker Prize.
+His recent novel, Lincoln in the Bardo, a #1 New York Times Bestseller, won the 2017 Man Booker Prize.
 His work includes the short-story collections "CivilWarLand in Bad Decline" (a finalist for the 1996 PEN/Hemingway Award), “Pastoralia,” “In Persuasion Nation” (a finalist for the Story Prize), and “Congratulations, By the Way: Some Thoughts on Kindness.”
 Saunders has won prizes for his best-selling children’s book, The Very Persistent Gappers of Frip, and for a book of essays entitled The Braindead Megaphone.
 He teaches at Syracuse University.